Table of Contents

 Don’t overwater this guy.
 Check the soil and if it’s dry on top, then you can water it.

-It’s another plant that likes it’s water to drain properly, so, a hole in the bottom of the pot, or some rocks at the bottom to be sure the roots aren’t sitting in water.
+It’s another plant that likes its water to drain properly, so, a hole in the bottom of the pot, or some rocks at the bottom to be sure the roots aren’t sitting in water works well.

 Any Special Considerations?